Yashsvi1/Sales-Data-Analysis/README.md

 ## Description

-In the "Sales Data Analysis" project, we delve into a comprehensive sales dataset to uncover valuable insights.
+In the "Sales Vision Pro" project, we delve into a comprehensive sales dataset to uncover valuable insights.
 Key objectives include:

 1. **Exploring Sales Trends**: Analyze sales data over time to identify patterns and trends.
 2. **Identifying Best-Selling Products**: Determine which products are performing best in terms of sales volume and revenue.